Delivering Employee Performance Evaluations Can Be A Challenge

 issues can become more of a challenge if you and your staff don't learn how to do effective performance reviews.

-Not one of us is perfect, we all need to improve.
 We need to focus on doing better step-by-step; that's how you get consistent, sustained improvement.

 Firing employees

 who are performing poorly is not the right answer.
 Evaluating employees regularly, and developing training and development programs is a good method of developing stronger performing employees.
-Before you do the evaluation, review the employee's

 job description